MichaelWoj/DietApp/README.md

 13. Adds the entry to the daily total shown in 1.

-# Manual Item Add
+## Manual Item Add

 ![Manually Add Item](https://github.com/MichaelWoj/DietApp/assets/43684434/69aab142-4da0-470a-ac0c-6d01638bb1ac)

 14. Switch which determines if the added food will just be added to the total count shown in 1. or added to the count and saved in the database for future use.
-If the switch is flipped then the user must provide a name for the food, otherwise the name option will be unavaiable.
+If the switch is flipped then the user must provide a name for the food, otherwise the name option will be unavailable.

+# Known Issues

+Sometimes when the database is sorted using the sorts shown in 9. the name of the food doesn't move with the nutrient values.
+I am unsure what causes it and the bug is not easily replicable.
+A simple fix is just to go back to the main menu and re enter the Local Food Database.